-In June of 2011, a group of fans began creating an unofficial English translation patch for the PC release of Steins;Gate.
-Unfortunately the project was cancelled in January 2012 but a rough incomplete draft of the team's translation was released to the public in September 2011.
-In 2013 JAST USA announced at Anime Expo that they would be publishing Steins;Gate in the West and that the script was being translated by the same group that created the 2011 fan patch.
+A group of fans began creating an unofficial English translation patch for the PC port of Steins;Gate in June of 2011.
+After several months of work the project was cancelled in January 2012 but a rough incomplete draft of the team's translation was released to the public in September 2011.
+However, JAST USA announced at Anime Expo 2013 that they would be publishing the PC version of Steins;Gate in English.
+The game was translated by the same group that created the 2011 fan patch, using the script from the fan translation as the base for the official localization.
 JAST USA published three different releases of Steins;Gate with a limited edition and a download version released on March 31, 2014 and a regular physical release published on April 30, 2014.
+Later in 2015 the UK based publisher pQube released the PlayStation 3 and Vita ports of Steins;Gate in Britain as well as in the United States.
+Once again in 2016, 5pb themselves released Steins;Gate on Steam, which featured a new HD 1080p resolution.
+Some time later, after Spike Chunsoft formed a partnership with 5pb in 2017, the publishing rights for the Steam edition of Stein;Gate were transferred to Spike Chunsoft's US division on September 11, 2017.

 The game is set in Akihabara, Tokyo, during the summer of 2010 and follows a group of friends who have modified a microwave to send mobile text messages back in time.
 The inventor, Rintaro Okabe, is a self-proclaimed "mad scientist" who believes that the international scientific organization SERN (based on CERN) is conducting their own time travel experiments and conspiring to reshape the world according to its own interests.